 Keep feet clean

 Help your loved one to wash their feet regularly with warm water and soap.
-Practicing proper hygiene will help decrease the number of bacteria on the foot.
+Practicing proper hygiene will help decrease the number of bacteria on foot.

 Massage and moisturizer